ilhamwahabi/overhang/README.md

 - React + Typescript and SVG for component
 - React hooks, all components here is functional component
 - Mobx for state management
-- TailwindCSS for styling
+- Tailwind CSS for styling
-- Now for deploy
+- Vercel for deploy

 ## Usage